h1 b visa

 The educational requirements while applying for an H-1B visa depend on the job role or position available.

-However, the basic educational requirements for an H-1B visa are as follows:
+However, the basic educational requirements for an H-1B visa for canadian citizens are as follows:

 • A minimum of Bachelor’s degree or equivalent